xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 ### History

-Initial reasearch started in 1940's and 50's
+Initial research started in 1940's and 50's

 Deep Learning